jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 :::caution SBCs (Single Board Computers)

 Most SBCs use low powered chipsets, often with less than ideal driver support from the chipset vendors.
 They are generally too slow for a good experience and/or have broken hardware acceleration support.
-Please avoid using SBCs such as Raspberry Pis to run Jellyfin.
+Please avoid using SBCs such as Raspberry Pis (Including newer Raspberry Pi 5 Models) to run Jellyfin.

 :::